amiroff/NextBook/content/guide/2-html-basics.md

 Molestie a iaculis at erat pellentesque adipiscing commodo.
 ```

-#### More Resources

 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web) and [W3Schools](https://www.w3schools.com/) are _schools and resources for web developers_, if web technologies had a manual, these would be them
 - [Can I Use.](https://caniuse.com) Not all HTML/CSS/JS features are created equal.
 Certain features (Ex: CSS content-queries) may not be available in certain browsers or devices and therefore will only be seen by a fraction of users to your website.
-You can see browser support for all features using&#x20;
+You can see browser support for all features using
 - [StackOverflow](https://stackoverflow.com) is the #1 place to ask programming questions and find answers for common programming knowledge.
 Remember to do proper research beforehand and include any additional information with your question.
-Ask your question in the appropriate category:&#x20;
+Ask your question in the appropriate category:
 - The **Manual** - Reading the manual or documentation for the library, framework, or language is often the best way to answer your questions, and experienced devs will look here first if they need answers.
 It's easy to copy code on SO but the documentation will give you much more insight.

 ### 2.5 Project: HTML